 However, passage of the Mortgage Forgiveness Debt Relief Act of 2007 “generally allows taxpayers to exclude income from the discharge of debt on their principal residence,” according to the IRS.

 This relief applies to debt reduced through mortgage restructuring and mortgage debt forgiven in connection with a foreclosure.
-The provision recently was extended through 2025.
+The provision recently was extended through 2025, and it allows up to $750,000 in forgiven debt to be excluded.

 For many years, private mortgage insurance — the scourge of homeowners from coast to coast — was not tax-deductible.
 That changed in 2006, with the passage of the Tax Relief and Health Care Act.

 The deduction for mortgage insurance premiums was not intended to be permanent, but recently, it was extended through the 2021 tax year.
-So, eligible homeowners will have one last chance to claim the deduction when they file their taxes next year — assuming the deduction isn’t extended again.
+So eligible homeowners will have one last chance to claim the deduction when they file their taxes this spring — assuming the deduction isn’t extended again.

 This break — and all that follow on this list — are what the IRS calls itemized deductions.
 That means you can take advantage of them only if you itemize your deductions as opposed to taking the standard deduction.